-1The default condition (after the internal power-on reset) for the first notch of filter is 60 Hz.
+&lt;sup>1The default condition (after the internal power-on reset) for the first notch of filter is 60 Hz.

-2For these filter notch frequencies, the output rms noise is primarily dominated by device noise, and as a result, is independent of the value of the reference voltage.
-Therefore, increasing the reference voltage will give an increase in the effective resolution of the device (i.e., the ratio of the rms noise to the input full scale is increased since the output rms noise remains constant as the input full-scale increases).
+&lt;sup>2For these filter notch frequencies, the output rms noise is primarily dominated by device noise, and, as a result, is independent of the value of the reference voltage.
+Therefore, increasing the reference voltage will give an increase in the effective resolution of the device (that is, the ratio of the rms noise to the input full scale is increased because the output rms noise remains constant as the input full scale increases).

-3For these filter notch frequencies, the output rms noise is dominated by quantization noise, and as a result, is proportional to the value of the reference voltage.
+&lt;sup>3For these filter notch frequencies, the output rms noise is dominated by quantization noise, and, as a result, is proportional to the value of the reference voltage.